GPC (Mystery Science Theater 3000): Role

-GPC also developed an independent bohemian feminist side to her personality, beginning with the Creeping Terror episode during the Mad Scientist's "coffeehouse poseur" experiment, when she sang, 'you, the middle-class white male, are my personal oppressor!'
-As the series progressed, she penned her own one-woman, cabaret show; "Gypsy Rose Me!" (a reference to burlesque performer Gypsy Rose Lee).
+Gypsy also developed an independent bohemian feminist side to her personality, beginning with the Creeping Terror episode during the Mad Scientist's "coffeehouse poseur" experiment, when she sang, "you, the middle-class white male, are my personal oppressor!"
+As the series progressed, she penned her own one-woman, cabaret show: "Gypsy Rose Me!" (a reference to burlesque performer Gypsy Rose Lee).

 After the Satellite of Love crashed into the Earth in the final episode of the original run of MST3K (#1013: Diabolik), GPC is not present with Mike and the Bots in their shared apartment.
 Tom Servo is seen reviewing a "ConGypsCo Annual Report", and the guys reflect on their failure to have taken up new corporate mogul Gypsy on her public offering.

 During KTMA episode #6, Gamera vs. Gaos, Joel claimed to have tried to program her voice to resemble Kim Carnes, but failed.
 In a sketch in episode #13, SST: Death Flight, GPC was uniquely voiced and operated by a woman (Faye Burkholder).
 In episode #409, The Indestructible Man, GPC swapped voices with Magic Voice in the opening host segment.

-In the Season 1 premiere, GPC managed to uncoil herself, revealing that she was at least fifty feet long.
+In the Season 1 premiere, Gypsy managed to uncoil herself, revealing that she was at least fifty feet long.
 Joel explained that he just kept making her longer and longer compulsively when he built her (comparing it to, "When you start connecting paper clips, you get hooked on it...").

-Hodgson confirmed that GPC would appear in the 2017 revival series, where she is played by Rebecca Hanson, an alum of The Second City.
-Hodgson reworked how GPC would be constructed and interact with the Satellite crew as to correct some of the faults he found in her appearance in the original series; while she still operates the ship, the power of cloud computing allows this responsibility to be shared among all the 'bots, and she will be able to dedicate more of her computation cycles to participating in conversation, including appearing in some of the theater riffing.
+Hodgson confirmed that Gypsy would appear in the 2017 revival series, where she is played by Rebecca Hanson, an alum of The Second City.
+Hodgson reworked how Gypsy would be constructed and interact with the Satellite crew as to correct some of the faults he found in her appearance in the original series; while she still operates the ship, the power of cloud computing allows this responsibility to be shared among all the 'bots, and she will be able to dedicate more of her computation cycles to participating in conversation, including appearing in some of the theater riffing.
 The new test subject host of the show, Jonah Heston, upgraded GPC with features that include her now traveling through the Satellite of Love via an overhead flyspace and speaking in a feminine Midwestern United States accent.

 After the show's 2017 return, some viewers expressed concern that the term "gypsy" had become widely viewed as an ethnic slur against Romani and other itinerant peoples, and so made calls for her name to be changed.
 Hodgson eventually did change the character's name; as of 2019, she is called "GPC".